Learn About Vitamin E in 5 Minutes

 Absorption rate of synthetic vitamin E

-Synthetic vitamin E has a very poor absorption rate as compared to natural alpha-tocopherol.
+Synthetic vitamin E has a very poor absorption rate as compared to D-alpha-tocopherol succinate.

 Why might natural forms of vitamin E be better?

-Natural vitamin E appears to be absorbed better by the body, and some sources contend that natural alpha-tocopherol may be up to twice as effective as synthetic alternatives.
+Natural vitamin E appears to be absorbed better by the body, and some sources contend that D-alpha-tocopherol succinate may be up to twice as effective as synthetic alternatives.

 How to take vitamin E

-You can consume vitamin E in food, but it might be easier to get the alpha-tocopherol you need in supplement form.
+You can consume vitamin E in food, but it might be easier to get the D-alpha-tocopherol succinate you need in supplement form.

 Why everyone should be taking WeAreFeel supplements